Perdition-117/COM3D2.DressCode/README.md

 ## Installing

 Get the latest version from [the release page](../../releases/latest).
-Extract the archive contents into `BepInEx`.
+Extract the archive contents into the root of your game directory.

 ## Usage